Nine dwellings in Almere Oosterwold

 -Elsevier JUIST, September 2016

-Nine dwelling Oosterwold is nominated for the Frame Awards and rewarded with an honorable mention from the Architecture Prize Almere.
+Nine dwellings Oosterwold is winner of the Frame Awards 2019 in the category Co-living Complex of the Year, and rewarded with an honorable mention from the Architecture Prize Almere.
 This housing project is published in the Dutch Yearbook of Architecture 2016/2017.

 In the rural area of Almere Oosterwold, bureau SLA and bureau Zakenmaker designed 9 homes in a 100-meter-long building in which the residents received 160 freely divisible square meters.
 The result: a rich and colorful circuit of different dwellings.

 The joint venture is in the 100-meter-long residential building, but also in the shared desire to be able to live, work and live in a different way.
 The project represents an architectural shell in which the resident has the freedom to complete it.

 Ninja Zurheide (bureau SLA)